komeg1/VirtualWorld_CPP/README.md

 # VirtualWorld_CPP
-College assignment - Create simulation of virtual world that contains various animals and plants with different behavior using C++ OOP
+College assignment - Create a simulation of a virtual world that contains various animals and plants with different behavior using C++ OOP

 ## Description